 4) There are no dependencies.
 Nothing breaks on deploy as entire app is a self-contained.

 5) The deployment is a quick ftp upload.
 You ship instantly.
-There are no tests, no pre-deploy, post-deploy, nothing.
+There are no tests, no bundlers, no linters, no pre-deploy, no post-deploy, no nothing.
 Uploaded means shipped.
 It can't get faster than this.

 6) It's neat.
 Single files are great!